 Blackbutt is a tall hardwood, growing in large numbers in coastal forests between Bega in New South Wales and Maryborough in Queensland.
 A moderate to large tree with along, straight cylindrical trunk, Blackbutt reaches heights of 40 to 60 metres, with a diameter of up to three metres.

-Myrtle is a medium sized hardwood growing primarily in the heavier rainfall areas of Tasmania and in eastern Victoria.
+Myrtle is a medium sized form of hardwood timber flooring growing primarily in the heavier rainfall areas of Tasmania and in eastern Victoria.
 The heartwood is pink to reddish brown while the sapwood is almost white.
 It has a fine, even texture and a grain that is sometimes wavy, with visible but not prominent growth rings.

-Grey Ironbark is a hardwood commonly found along the coast of New South Wales and Queensland.
+Grey Ironbark is a form of hardwood timber flooring commonly found along the coast of New South Wales and Queensland.
 It is a medium sized tree, growing to a height of 30 to 50m, with a stem diameter of about 1.5m.
 It gets its name from the colour and toughness of the bark on the tree.
 It is hard, deeply furrowed and ridged.

 Pinned underlay is quite complex and not every floor installer can provide this.
 The Quality Timber Flooring team is highly experiences at all types of underlays required for board installation.

-As part of our service we can also remove any old floor coverings such as carpet or old floor boards and skirting boards.
+As part of our hardwood timber flooring service, we can also remove any old floor coverings such as carpet or old floorboards and skirting boards.

-When request by our customers and as part of a comprehensive and detailed install, we are able to remove old skirting boards and reinstalled them once the floor is finished to provide a cleaner look.
+When requested by our customers and as part of a comprehensive and detailed install, we are able to remove old skirting boards and reinstalled them once the hardwood timber flooring is finished to provide a cleaner look.

 Concrete Slab Preparation

-For parquetry & hardwood flooring can also be installed on top of a concrete house slab.
+For parquetry & hardwood timber flooring can also be installed on top of a concrete house slab.